 Does your driving record follow you from state to state?

 Yes.
-The National Driver Register (NDR), which falls under the Department of Transportation’s National Center for Statistics and Analysis at the NHTSA, tracks drivers across the U.S. The NDR maintains its records based on driver information such as name, birth date, driver’s license number and reporting state.
+The National Driver Register (NDR), which is part of the Department of Transportation’s National Center for Statistics and Analysis at the NHTSA, tracks drivers across the U.S. The NDR maintains records based on driver information such as name, birth date, driver’s license number, and reporting state.

 Will my car insurance rate change if I move?